Mistrial (film)

-Mistrial is a 1996 American drama film written and directed by Heywood Gould and starring Bill Pullman, Jon Seda, and Robert Loggia.
-The film aired on HBO.
+Mistrial is a 1996 American action thriller drama television film written and directed by Heywood Gould.
+The film stars Bill Pullman, Robert Loggia, Jon Seda, and Blair Underwood.
+Mistrial aired on HBO on November 2, 1996.

 Plot

-After community activist Eddie Rios (Seda), charged with the murder of two NYPD officers, one of them his ex-wife, is found not guilty due to legal technicalities, arresting detective Steve Donohue (Pullman) takes the judge, jury, and Rios hostage, and decides to have a new trial, presenting evidence that was not previously allowed.
-His captain Lou Unger (Loggia) tries to convince Donohue to end his hostage taking peaceably.
+After community activist Eddie Rios, charged with the murder of two NYPD officers, one of them his ex-wife, is found not guilty due to legal technicalities, arresting detective Steve Donohue takes the judge, jury, and Rios hostage, and decides to have a new trial, presenting evidence that was not previously allowed.
+His captain Lou Unger tries to convince Donohue to end his hostage taking peaceably.